 - 1. Place the cursor where you want to insert the command marker. - 2.
 From the Insert menu, choose Command.
-The Command Properties dialog is displayed. - 3.
-From the Command drop-down list, choose the type of command you want to insert, or type a custom command in the box.
+The Command Properties dialog is displayed.

+- 3. From the Command drop-down list, choose the type of command you want to insert, or type a custom command in the box. - 4.
+In the Parameter box, type the argument that should be passed to the command.
+For example, if you're using an URL command, type the address of the Web page you want to display.

 Command Player Type Description URL Windows Media Indicates when an instruction is sent to the user's Internet browser to change the content being displayed.
 In the Parameter box, type the URL that will display at a specific time during the rendered project's playback.
 Text Windows Media Displays text in the captioning area of the Windows Media Player located below the video display area.
 In the Parameter box, type the text that will display during playback.
 To view captions during playback in Windows Media Player 9, choose Captions and Subtitles from the Windows Media Player Play menu, and then choose On if Available from the submenu.
 WMClosedCaption Windows Media Displays the text from the Parameter box in the captioning window that is defined by an HTML layout file.
 WMTextBodyText Windows Media Displays the text from the Parameter box in the text window that is defined by an HTML layout file.
 WMTextHeadline Windows Media Displays the text from the Parameter box in the headline window that is defined by an HTML layout file.
 Scott EOM Scott Studios WAV file Calculates when the next queued clip starts playing in a Scott Studios system.
 For more information, please refer to your Scott Studios documentation.
 Scott Cue In Scott Studios WAV file Set the beginning of a file in a Scott Studios System without performing destructive editing.
 For more information, please refer to your Scott Studios documentation.
+608CC1 Used for primary-language closed captions.
+In the Comment box, type the closed caption control commands.
+Tips: • If you type captioning text in the Comment box and do not specify captioning markup, a pop-on caption is created. • You can use your keyboard to create standard